 (Feb 8, 1807, Jane to Cass, Brabourne Letter 37)

-And shyness was moral disease she suffered from as a child; she compared a child visitor to her own awkward behavior as a child:
+Shyness was moral disease Jane suffered from as a child; she compared a child visitor to her own awkward behaviour as a child:

 “[a young visitor] is a nice, natural, open-hearted, affectionate girl, with all the ready civility which one sees in the best children in the present day; so unlike anything that I was myself at her age, that I am often all astonishment and shame.”